ernestomehra/agoda_qa/README.md

 - Implement docker development locally.
 - Implement an open source test harness to analyse test breaks-issues on a dashboard which can be user interactive and help QA engineers in taking data-driven decisions.
+- Code lint capabilities to be introduced as well